olefirenko/vue-google-autocomplete/README.md

     yarn

+Make your changes, and observe them at dev-time by running

+    npm run dev

+and going to the displayed URL to see your changes.

-Make your changes and ensure tests are written for your changes.
+Then, ensure tests are written for your changes.
 Ensure that your changes pass all the tests:

     npm run test

+Ensure that your changes are documented via JSDocs standard, then run

+    npm run docs

+to update the JSDocs.

 If relevant, please ensure that you update the README and demo/example accordingly.